About Author

 BIOGRAPHY

-I am a retired teacher and tutor with a young adult novel series with first book newly published, and a third ready to be published.
+I am a retired teacher and tutor with a young adult novel series with first book newly published, and a second ready to be published.
+This book won the silver award for Reader's Favorite in 2025.
 Also, I have a poetry book and write poetry for several places.
 My work has been published in several anthologies and online ezines and anthologies internationally.
 Recently I won first prize for my short romantic screenplay.

 Barbara Ehrentreu's Books